What is a petition?

 If we feel we cannot publish your petition for some reason, we will contact you within this time to explain.
 You will be able to change and resubmit your petition if you wish.
 If you do not do this within 10 working days, a summary of the petition and the reasons why it has not been accepted will be published under the ‘rejected petitions’ section of the website.

-When an e-petition has closed for signature, it will automatically be submitted to Penny Chamberlain, Principal Committee Officer.
+When an e-petition has closed for signature, it will automatically be submitted to the Principal Committee Officer.
 In the same way as a paper petition, you will receive an acknowledgement within 10 working days.
-If you would like to present your e‑petition to a meeting of the Council, please contact Penny Chamberlain on 01743 252729 within 10 working days of receipt of the acknowledgement.
+If you would like to present your e‑petition to a meeting of the Council, please use the contact details below within 10 working days of receipt of the acknowledgement.

 A petition acknowledgement and response will be emailed to everyone who has signed the e‑petition and elected to receive this information.
 The acknowledgement and response will also be published on this website.